 How Do I Submit?

-- Sign up for an account.
-The submission tool is not connected to our database and thus will not recognize your AIC login.
+- Login/Sign up for an account.
+The submission tool does not connect to our database and thus will not recognize your AIC login.
+If you have an account from a previous year you may used that login.
 If you do not already have an account, you will need to sign up before logging in for the first time.
-After logging in, the site will take you to the home page for all the call.

-- Choose up to three sessions.
-If you are interested in submitting for the Opening or Concurrent General Sessions, you must submit to those sessions as first choice.
+- Choose up to three sessions in the Main Call.
+If you are interested in submitting for the General Sessions - Opening, Closing or Concurrent General Sessions, you must submit to those sessions as a first choice.
+Select the General Session that best matches your abstract.
+By submitting to one General Session, we will automatically consider your abstract for all relevant General Sessions.

-- If you are unsure if you will be able to attend an in-person meeting in Jacksonville, Fl, please go ahead and submit your abstract.
-Times are uncertain.
-AIC will be carefully tracking and following public health advice related to COVID-19, but please use the comments box below to let us know about other potential issues that might keep you from attending and presenting in-person (e.g. an institutional ban on travel or professional development spending).
+- Submit your abstract even if you are not sure you will be able to attend an in-person meeting.
+We are carefully tracking and following public health advice related to COVID-19, but use the comments box in the abstract management system to let us know about other potential issues that might keep you from presenting in-person.

-- For all abstracts submitted to a joint session, we will review them for the joint session and for the separate specialty sessions connected to the joint session.
-Likewise, we will consider abstracts submitted to individual specialty sessions for the joint session.
-For example, we will consider an abstract submitted to a joint book and paper and photographic materials session for the joint session and for each of the book and paper session and the photographic materials sessions.
-Select the session you think is the best fit for your abstract.
+- Select the session you think is the best fit for your abstract but know that we will automatically consider it for other sessions.
+For all abstracts submitted to a joint session, we will review them for the joint session and for the separate specialty sessions connected to the joint session.
+Likewise, we will consider abstracts submitted to individual specialty sessions for a joint session.
+For example, we will consider an abstract submitted to a joint book and paper and photographic materials session for both the joint session and for the book and paper session and the photographic materials sessions.

 - Sign up for an account and familiarize yourself with the submission tool before the submission deadline.